Averroes90/My-GPT-Interface-/README.md

   FLASK_ENV=development
   FLASK_SECRET_KEY=your_flask_secret_key_here
   ```
-  *note the model is set up to work with gpt-4-turbo, you will need to bill $5 to your OpenAI account to get it working*
+  *Note: the model is set up to work with gpt-4-turbo, you will need to bill $5 to your OpenAI account to get it working*

 3. **Install Frontend Dependencies:**
   ```